Limits of the non-Hermitian description of decay models: Methodology

+This type of situation can be described by a Lindblad master equation with decay terms.
+We define a {\em Lindblad evolution with only decay terms} by the property that all Lindblad operators $L_j$ map an $n$ particle state to an $n-1$ particle state, {\em i.e.} they are all annihilation operators.
+Then the evolution of the system density matrix in the highest particle Hilbert space, $\rho^{(N)}(t)$, is non-Hermitian:

 where $H_{nh}$ is given by Eq. \ref{LindbladHamiltonian}.
-This is R2, and holds because $\mathcal{Q}[\rho_N]=0$, {\em i.e.} the quantum jumps have no effect within this particular subspace.
+This is R1, and holds because the quantum jumps have no effect within this particular subspace with the highest particle number.
+We fully prove Eq. \eqref{Highest} in Appendix \ref{R1appendix}.

+We emphasize that one can measure this dynamics with post-selective measurements, or with observables that only count the highest particle subspace.
+This is done in Ref. \cite{Murch, Murch2}, where the quantum jump terms only decay the particles outside of a designated Hilbert space.
 Of course, the quantum jumps are essential for evolving $\rho_A$ into subspaces with fewer than $N$ particles, so the full evolution of $\rho_A(t)$ need not be non-Hermitian.

-If we are able to solve the system+bath evolution exactly, we can verify whether the evolution of $\rho_N(t)$ is non-Hermitian as follows.
-We begin by assuming that there is a non-Hermitian $H_{nh}$ such that $\rho_{N}(t)$ is given by Eq. ({\ref{Highest}), and let $|v \rangle $ be a right eigenvector of $H_{nh}$.
-If we choose $|v\rangle$ as the initial state then $\rho_N(t) \propto |v\rangle\langle v|$ (with a decaying pre-factor) for all times, {\em i.e.} this initial state does not mix into other $N$-particle states.
+Next, let us assume that for a decay model, there is a non-Hermitian $H_{nh}$ such that $\rho^{(N)}(t)$ is described by Eq. (\ref{Highest}), and let us discuss how the eigenstates of $H_{nh}$ can be detected in this highest-particle subspace.
+Specifically, let $|v \rangle $ be a right eigenvector of $H_{nh}$.
+If we choose $|v\rangle$ as the initial state then $\rho^{(N)}(t) \propto |v\rangle\langle v|$ (with a decaying pre-factor) for all times, {\it i.e.} this initial state does not mix into other $N$-particle states.
 Explicitly, if $P_v=1-|v\rangle\langle v|$ is the projector onto $N$-particle states orthogonal to $|v \rangle$, then

 at all times.